 This tank fought from the first days of the war and really was a great little tank.
-To bad the Sherman, all models, out classed it in just about every important way.
+To bad the Sherman, all models, outclassed it in just about every important way.
 The Sherman had better armor, firepower, and similar mobility.
-Even with its most potent gun, a long 50mm, the PIII had trouble with the Grant and Lee, let alone a M4.
-In the mythical but often argued about on the internet, one on one tank battle, the Sherman stomps the Panzer III every time.
-This chassis was at the end of its life as a tank with the 50mm and larger guns or more armor could not be fitted to it.
-It was a good tank, but nowhere near as good as a Sherman, but to be fair, it was at the end of its development life and the M4 was just beginning its long, long life with many countries around the globe, that would span decades.
+Even with its most potent gun, a long 50mm, the PIII had trouble with the Grant and Lee, let alone an M4.
+In the mythical, but often argued about on the internet, one on one tank battle, the Sherman stomps the Panzer III every time.
+This chassis was at the end of its life as a tank with the 50mm.
+Larger guns or more armor could not be fitted to it.

-The three biggest problems with the PIII design were the small turret ring, the suspension limit on taking more weight, and the automotive systems power, and ability to be upgraded and take more weight and the complicated design.
-As we know, the Shermans automotive components were able to take on a lot more weight with no real issues, it’s turret ring was HUGE, allowing it to be up gunned much more readily, and all its motor choices could handle extra weights without causing much drama or concern.
-German tank designer and the industry that made them was just to primitive to produce vehicles with that much growth potential, hell, they were struggling to get motors and automotive systems to meet the base specs of their designs and be even remotely reliable, and largely failing at it, to worry about streamlining the design for ease of manufacture.
+As we know, the Shermans automotive components were able to take on a lot more weight with no real issues, it’s turret ring was HUGE, allowing it to be up-gunned much more readily, and all its motor choices could handle extra weights without causing much drama or concern.
+German tank designer and the industry that made their tanks were just too primitive to produce vehicles with that much growth potential.
+Hell, they were struggling to get motors and automotive systems to meet the base specs of their designs and be even remotely reliable, and largely failing at it, to worry about streamlining the design for ease of manufacture.
 Sadly, instead of learning much from this design, and building a larger slightly simpler design, they went with even worse vehicles.
-The few good vehicles like the PIII are overshadowed by the realty bad ones that had great PR campaigns (Tiger, Panther, Tiger II I’m looking at you!), but were largely failures if you look at their combat records with an objective eye.
+The few good vehicles like the PIII are overshadowed by the really bad ones that had great post-war PR campaigns (Tiger, Panther, Tiger II I’m looking at you!), but were largely failures if you look at their combat records with an objective eye.

-In many ways this was the best tank Germany produced during the war.
-This was one of the tanks used the short time the Germans really did things in the war; this is the tank that took them to the outskirts of Moscow.
+In many ways, this was the best tank Germany produced during the war.
+This was one of the tanks used the short time the Germans really did things offensively during the war; this is the tank that took them to the outskirts of Moscow.
 And it was a great little tank; its turret ring was just too small to fit a real gun.
 They solved this with the StuG, but I’ll cover that later.
 They produced 5774 of them.
-It did have teething troubles, because it was a tad complicated, but unlike many later Nazi designs, the bugs were worked out and the design became one of their most reliable armored fighting vehicles.
-Not Sherman reliable, but about as close as a German vehicle would get
+It did have teething troubles because it was a tad complicated, but unlike many later Nazi designs, the bugs were worked out and the design became one of their most reliable armored fighting vehicles.
+Not Sherman reliable, but about as close as a German vehicle would get.

-This tank continued to be used throughout the war, and was up gunned to a short 75mm howitzer for infantry support once its use as a tank became limited.
+This tank continued to be used throughout the war and was up-gunned to a short 75mm howitzer for infantry support once its use as a tank became limited.
 The ones not converted to use the short 75 were probably used for parts, and or converted to Stug IIIs.
 You have to give it credit for being a good looking little tank too, that kind of thing is important to model making companies!

-The PIV was a closer match to the Sherman, but still inferior in most important ways, and it was a complicated design that wasted a lot of man hours on welding together the overly complicated hull and turret designs.
+The PIV was a closer match to the Sherman in size and capability, but still inferior in most important ways, and it was a complicated design that wasted a lot of man-hours on welding together the overly complicated hull and turret designs.
 It had weaker, un-sloped armor, in a complicated hard to produce configuration.
 Its suspension used leaf springs and was inferior to the Shermans VVSS suspension.
 It had weak enough side armor, without the use of skirts, the tank could be penetrated by Russian anti-tank rifles, and the Russians had a lot of AT rifles.
-It started off with a low power 75mm gun that had no chance of hurting a Lee or Sherman, and was later up gunned with a 75mm similar to the one mounted on the Sherman, but slightly better.
+It started off with a low power 75mm gun that had no chance of hurting a Lee or Sherman, and was later up-gunned with a 75mm similar to the one mounted on the Sherman, but slightly better.

-One weakness the PIV suffered was the suspension.
+One of the weaknesses the PIV suffered from was the suspension.
 It was fragile and prone to breaking in rough terrain.
-The leaf spring setup also offered limited travel and really was probably the most limiting feature of the tank.
+The leaf spring setup also offered limited travel and really was the most limiting feature of the tank.
 The Sherman was reputed to be much better in rough and mountainous terrain.
-If you just look at a good picture of the PIV, and count the welds, and look at how complicated the thing looks, and then consider all the man hours needed to build the thing, you see just how much time would have to be wasted making the complicated hull, in particular for a Nation like Germany that had to depend on welders, and not welding machines to put the hulls together, this was a bad idea.
+If you just look at a good picture of the PIV, and count the welds, and look at how complicated the thing looks, and then consider all the man-hours needed to build the thing, you see just how much time would have to be wasted making the complicated hull, in particular for a nation like Germany that had to depend on welders, and not welding machines to put the hulls together, this was a bad idea.

-This tank allowed the Germans to use maneuver warfare, and it wasn’t tied to the rail system, because it was much more reliable than the Panther or Tiger.
-One argument ‘wehraboos’, (for those not in the know, a wehraboos is a German WWII Army, Armor, Airplane or Ship fanatic, who believes anything and everything German was the best in WWII.
-You can find these people trying to push the often mythical abilities of Nazi war machines, while ignoring any evidence to the contrary, these chaps often have deep seated pro-Nazi feelings, and in some cases of the worst offenders, are out and out neo Nazis.
+This tank allowed the Germans to use maneuver warfare, and it wasn’t tied to the rail system because it was much more reliable than the Panther or Tiger.
+One argument ‘wehraboo’, (for those not in the know, a wehraboo is a German WWII Army, Armor, Airplane or Ship fanatic, who believes anything and everything German was the best in WWII.
+You can find these people trying to push the often mythical abilities of Nazi war machines while ignoring any evidence to the contrary, these chaps often have deep-seated pro-Nazi feelings, and in some cases of the worst offenders, are out and out neo-Nazis.
 They can often be found on game forums for any WWII game talking about how the 262 was the best fighter of the war and the King Tiger could penetrate an M1 Abrams, often misspelling the names like this Aberhams.or making other ridiculous claims like the Nazi Navy was good or the Holocaust is overblown) like to make is, Nazi Germany couldn’t really have produced more Panzer IVs and StuGs because they didn’t have the manpower to crew them.

-The counter to point to that argument is, if the Germans had not produced the two ridiculous heavy tanks.
-Tiger 1&2, the huge maintenance tail these vehicles required could be broken up; a tiger company had the same number of mechanics and maintenance personal and their transport, as a full Battalion of PIV or III tanks.
-You could take all these men, and put them into units that didn’t bleed resources, when Nazi Germany had few to spare.
+The counter to point to that argument is if the Germans had not produced the two ridiculous heavy tanks.
+Tiger 1&2, the huge maintenance tail these vehicles required could be broken up; a tiger company had the same number of mechanics and maintenance personnel and their transport, as a full Battalion of PIV or III tanks.
+You could take all these men, and put them into units that didn’t bleed resources when Nazi Germany had few to spare.

 They also could have manned these new units with all the men they put in the many captured tanks they used.
 They used large numbers of T-34 and M4A2 Shermans captured from the USSR.
-They should have stuck with the tanks they considered producing that were closer to these, the VK3001 (d) was almost a direct copy, Germanized to make it much harder to build and work on of course.
-This tank looked a lot like the T-34 that inspired it, but apparently fears of friendly fire losses because it looked to much like a T-34 and a lack of aluminum to make the copy of the diesel the T-34 used, were probably the real reasons this tank didn’t get produced and not corruption in the Nazi Armor development pipeline…
+They should have stuck with the tanks they considered producing that was closer to these, the VK3001 (d) was almost a direct copy, Germanized to make it much harder to build and work on of course, of the T-34.
+This tank looked a lot like the T-34 that inspired it, but apparently, fears of friendly fire losses because it looked too much like a T-34 and a lack of aluminum to make the copy of the diesel the T-34 used, were probably the real reasons this tank didn’t get produced and not corruption in the Nazi Armor development pipeline…

 It turns out; the Daimler Benz proposal died for several reasons, the main being that several Nazi industrialists under Spear convinced Hitler getting a tank into production fast was more important than the tank being the best tank able to be put into production.
 This coupled with a propaganda campaign run by those same Nazi lackeys, against the Daimler Benz proposal, spelled its doom.
 Hitler, convinced by their arbitrary date of production argument, decided on the MAN proposal with its frontal armor increased.
 It would be the “Panther” tanks, we all know and love.
-I guess it’s really a good thing the Nazi industrialists were a bunch of clowns, greedy opportunists, and strait up lackeys to even worse men, or the Germans might have had a decent tank.
+I guess it’s really a good thing the Nazi industrialists were a bunch of clowns, greedy opportunists, and straight up lackeys to even worse men, or the Germans might have had a decent tank.

 At any rate, they didn’t produce the right tank; they produced a pair of heavy tanks, and a medium as heavy as a heavy that wasted far more resources than ever could be justified by these tanks propaganda inflated war records.
 They probably best served in a propaganda role since they had truly fearsome reputations, but once they were met in combat a few times that wore off and the American and British tankers found ways to beat them, like just making them drive around a bit until they broke down or ran out of fuel.